-This novel cell therapy is being developed in collaboration between the Helsinki University Hospital and the Finnish Red Cross Blood Service.
-The project assesses how donors’ genetic makeup (genes) influences the activity, and thus the effectiveness, of NK cells.
+This novel cell therapy is being developed jointly by Helsinki University Hospital and the Finnish Red Cross Blood Service.
+The project will assess how donors’ genetic makeup (genes) influences the activity, and thus the effectiveness, of NK cells.
 The results will allow us to find out whether there are interpersonal differences in NK cell activity that could be used in cell therapy, for example by selecting the NK cells best suited for a specific patient.

 Serum-based early diagnostics in head and neck cancer

 Head and neck squamous cell carcinomas (HNSCC) account for more than half a million cases annually worldwide.
 Almost half of these patients will succumb to their disease in the first 5 years - despite the given treatment.
 Most HNSCCs leading to death are diagnosed in a clinically advanced stage and thus early detection of these tumours would be critical in trying to improve the prognosis and survival.

 Although both surgical and oncological treatments for HNSCC have developed during the past decades, their associated morbidity is high.
 Earlier detection of the tumors would thus diminish not only mortality but also morbidity of these cancers.
 At the moment, no blood biomarkers for the detection of early HNSCCs without clinical signs exist.